GURUFOCUS.COM » STOCK LIST » Technology » Semiconductors » GCS Holdings Inc (ROCO:4991) » Definitions » Piotroski F-Score

 23155 Kashiwa Court, Torrance, CA, USA, 90505

-GCS Holdings Inc through its subsidiaries manufactures semiconductor equipment.
-The firm is engaged in manufacturing compound semiconductor wafers.
+GCS Holdings Inc through its subsidiaries is engaged in the manufacturing of compound semiconductor wafers and foundry-related services as well as the licensing of intellectual property.
+It is also engaged in the research, development, manufacture, and sales of optoelectronics technology products.
 Its portfolio offerings include Radio Frequency Integrated Circuits (RFIC) and millimeter-wave integrated circuits for the wireless markets, power devices for power electronics, and Photodetectors and Lasers for the optical communications market.
+Geographically, the company generates a majority of its revenue from China and the rest from the United States, Taiwan, and other markets.

 No Headlines